 Follow our discussion on non-heat sensitive aqueous liquid product sterilization and the use of the Overkill method and Bioburden/BI method.

 Learn what questions to ask when developing a sterilization method and the critical tool that can help guide your decisions.

-Here we review the information in European Pharmacopoeia (EP) General Chapter 5.1.2, concerning BIs, which is more detailed and covers a wider scope than the previous version.
+Here, we review the information concerning biological indicators in European Pharmacopoeia General Chapter 5.1.2, which is more detailed and covers a wider scope than the previous version.